-The defining feature of an accident is that it will normally be the result of your employer either doing something, or failing to do something, that should have been avoided, causing you to be injured as a result.
+The defining feature of an workplace accident is that it will normally be the result of an employer either doing something, or failing to do something, that should have been avoided, causing someone to be injured as a result.

 How does the law treat employers?

 The main piece of legislation that outlines how the law expects employers to treat their employees is the Safety, Health and Welfare at Work Act, 2005.
-It imposes a duty on employers to cater for your safety, health and welfare at work so far as is reasonably practicable.
-It goes on to state that in order to your injury or ill health at work, it must take certain steps.
+It imposes a duty on employers to cater for employees safety, health and welfare at work so far as is reasonably practicable.
+It goes on to state that in order to protect employees from injury or ill health at work, employers must take certain steps.
 These include:

-- Provide instruction and training to you on health and safety;
+- Providing instruction and training to employees on health and safety;

-- Take steps to prevent any behaviour that could put your safety at risk;
+- Taking steps to prevent any behaviour that could put employees safety at risk;

-- Put you in a safe environment that allows you to carry out your duties
+- Putting employees in a safe environment that allows them to carry out their duties

 It is very important to note that your employer’s responsibility to protect you from harm at work is wide-ranging.
 If you develop an illness as a result of your activities at work, and had not been adequately shielded from such a risk, your employer may have breached their obligations towards you.
-Furthermore, if your employer becomes aware that you are vulnerable at a certain point in time, and does not take extra measures to address your increased risk of injury, they may also be vulnerable to legal action.
+Furthermore, if your employer becomes aware that you are vulnerable at a certain point in time, and does not take extra measures to address your increased risk of injury, they may also have failed in their obligations.

 How does the law treat employees?